dews/exodom/readme.md

     -V, --version              	output the version number
     -t, --theme [theme]      work on theme.
 If theme_id omit, deal all themes.
 If don't have default theme, create one.
 Please avoid same name. [theme] not working now.
     -d, --domain-config         work on domanin config, if you want upload, you need have globe admin.
-    -w, --widget                work on widget(not working now) -u, --user <account:password,[account:password]>   When you choose sync, you need enter two sets of account.
+    -w, --widget                work on widget
+    -u, --user <account:password,[account:password]>   When you choose sync, you need enter two sets of account.
 If two set are the same you can put only one set.
     -p, --path <path>           Saving path, if omit, using "./"